Non-Euclidean Crystallographic Rigidity: Further Work

 \subsection{Other Symmetries}

 It is natural to consider how to characterise forced-symmetric rigidity in non-Euclidean $\ell_q$-planes and polytopic planes with respect to other symmetry groups.
 The most obvious class of groups would be those involving rotational symmetries.
 For polytopic planes, conditions for $2$-fold rotationally-symmetric rigidity were characterised by D. Kitson, A. Nixon and B. Schulze in \cite[Theorem 4.3]{KitsonSymmetricNormed}.
-It still remains open to do this for $4$-fold rotational symmetry or for any rotational symmetry in $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$.
+It still remains open to do this for $4$-fold rotational symmetry or for any rotational symmetry in $\ell_q$-planes for $q\in(1,\infty)\backslash\{2\}$ (where only $2$-fold and $4$-fold rotations can be considered).
 Characterising forced-symmetric rigidity for these by an inductive method would likely be very challenging, as gain graphs for minimally forced-symmetrically rigid frameworks are $(2,0)$-tight and inductive constructions of $(2,0)$-tight gain graphs are generally quite difficult.
 However, an inductive construction was successfully obtained for $2$-fold rotationally-symmetric rigidity in polytopic planes in \cite[Theorem 4.3]{KitsonSymmetricNormed}, so a similar construction may work for other cases.
 In the case of $4$-fold rotational symmetry in polytopic planes, another issue is that framework colours may not be consistent across edge orbits, so there is no clear analogue to Proposition \ref{MonochromeEquivalence}.

-When studying reflectionally-symmetric rigidity in polytopic planes, both this paper and \cite{GridLike} have assumed that the axis of reflection is parallel to one of the polytope basis vectors.
-It would also be possible to consider reflectional symmetry in a diagonal of the polytope.
+When studying reflectionally-symmetric rigidity in polytopic planes, both this paper and \cite{GridLike} have assumed that the axis of reflection is spanned by one of the vectors used to generate the polytopic norm.
+It would also be possible to consider reflectional symmetry in a diagonal of the unit circle.
 This seems like a harder problem, as framework colours will not be consistent across edge orbits and therefore the idea of Proposition \ref{MonochromeEquivalence} cannot be directly applied.